7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 }

-After the 'circle' and 'square' cases, the only remaining possibility for shape is the triangle variant.
+This code has a bug—we forgot to handle the 'triangle' case.
+TypeScript catches it at compile time because after the 'circle' and 'square' cases, the only remaining possibility for shape is the triangle variant.
 When we try to assign this non-never value to a variable of type never, TypeScript errors: "Type triangle is not assignable to type 'never'."

-The never type represents the impossible—a value that can never exist.
 If our switch was truly exhaustive, shape would have no possible values left in the default case, and assigning "nothing" to never is fine.
-But if we missed a case, there's still a possible value, and TypeScript complains.
+This pattern is particularly valuable when unions grow over time—adding a new shape variant to the union will immediately surface any switch statements that need updating.

 type ReturnType<T> = T extends (...args: any[]) => infer R ?
 R : never;